firebus/splunk-babbynames/README.md

 Babby Names app for Splunk
 ==========================

-This app provides some searches against the Social Security Administration baby names database which you can download at http://www.ssa.gov/oact/babynames/limits.html
+This app provides views and searches that explore the Social Security Administration baby names database which you can download at http://www.ssa.gov/oact/babynames/limits.html

 The database goes back to 1880 for nation-wide data, and back to 1910 for the individual states.
 For the nation-wide data, there's